Cleaning Up Simulators with AI

 Find all files larger than 2 GB that have not been opened in the last 6 months.
 List them for me so I can decide which ones to delete to free up space.

-If you are reading this in the future, you can now do this for free even if you do not have a paid account.
-You can use the Gemini CLI to run these maintenance tasks directly from your terminal.
-It connects to your local file system and can execute these cleanup scripts safely.
+If you're reading this later, you can do this for free without a paid account.
+Gemini CLI runs these maintenance tasks from your terminal, talks to your local file system, and can execute the cleanup scripts.